 To house a Guinea Pig indoors, accommodation must be 120cm at least, in length.
 This is the minimum requirement set with guidance from the Animal Welfare Act NI (2011) and also the Rabbit Welfare Association and Fund.

 The minimum requirements for a hutch to house guinea pigs is as follows: 4ft (L) x 2ft (W) x 2ft (H).
 Anything smaller will not be deemed suitable.
 These requirements are set with the guidance from the Animal Welfare Act NI (2011) and also The Rabbit Welfare Association and Fund.

-Further information about our rehoming process is available to download here
+Further information about buns and pigs is availavle to download here!